Axiom-208/backend/README.md

 ### Additional Tasks
 - [ ] Add logging and test error handling

-- [ ] Ethan: Create endpoints for flashcard creation, quiz creation
+- [ ] Add a results attribute to the quizzes entity, to store the results of each quiz

 ### Finished Tasks (add tasks here, and delete from other sections when complete)
-- [ ]
+- [ ] Ethan: Create endpoints for flashcard creation, quiz creation